NOA supports FIFRA; opposes Toxic Pesticides Act of 2020

 Protecting America’s Food and Agriculture Act of 2019

-Bill Summary: This bill authorizes U.S. Customs and Border Protection (CBP), every fiscal year, to hire, train, and assign 240 new agricultural specialists until the total number of specialists equals and sustains the requirements identified each year in the Agriculture Resource Allocation Model.
+Summary: Authorizes U.S. Customs and Border Protection (CBP), every fiscal year, to hire, train, and assign 240 new agricultural specialists until the total number of specialists equals and sustains the requirements identified each year in the Agriculture Resource Allocation Model.

 The CBP may also hire, train, and assign support staff to assist the specialists and specified levels of agricultural canine teams.

 In calculating the number of specialists needed at each port of entry through the Agriculture Resource Allocation Model, the Office of Field Operations of the CBP must (1) rely on data collected regarding the inspections and other activities conducted at each such port of entry; and (2) consider volume from seasonal surges, other projected changes in commercial and passenger volumes, the most current commercial forecasts, and other relevant information.

 This agreement, signed into law by President Donald Trump on Jan.
 29, 2020, replaces the North American Free Trade Agreement, modernizing trade between the countries in North America.

 The Farm Workforce Modernization Act